 - What else could I . . . ?

 - What would happen if . . . ?

 - What is the opposite . . . ?

 - What could be combined . . . ?

 - I wonder . . .?

 - What other . . .?

-Asking these kinds of questions allows us to think more creatively and be more open to possibilities.
-Eventually the goal is for children/students to ask the questions themselves.
-To encourage this type of thinking keep a list of your favorites posted or write the Kreativity Kwestion stems on cards to use as conversation starters.
+Asking these kinds of questions allows students to think more creatively and be more open to possibilities.
+Eventually the goal is for students to ask the questions themselves.
+To encourage this type of thinking, keep a list of favorite questions posted or write these stems on cards and use them as conversation starters.

-- having a prepared mind - allowing new ideas to enter
+- Having a prepared mind allows new ideas to enter.
+Fortunate Happenstances!